TonyShen3/auto-photographer/README.md

 # Auto-photographer Web App

-### Automatically captures exciting moments in social gatherings, share them with friends and families via one access code!
+### This app takes picture automatically when it hears a loud cheer, never miss an exciting moment again!
+Photos can be uploaded to a cloud database and shared with friends and families via one access code.

 Tech stack:
 - Front end: React, Redux